CityRelay

 This will help you:

-- Identify issues that need to be dealt with before it escalates
+• Identify issues that need to be dealt with before they escalate

 By maintaining accurate records, you can improve your property’s performance and streamline long-term asset management.